xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures28.md

 -----------

-The following improvements for replication have been made in 2.8 (note: most of them have been backported to ArangoDB 2.7 as well):
+The following improvements for replication have been made in 2.8 (note: most of them have been backported to AvocadoDB 2.7 as well):

 * added `autoResync` configuration parameter for continuous replication.